Labouchere Strategy

 Full Game Example

 Result: 3 wins and 1 loss = €10 profit in 4 spins.
-The system only needed a 75% win rate in this example, but over longer sessions, approximately 33% wins is sufficient to complete the sequence.
+The example shows a 75% win rate, but over longer sessions only ~33% wins is enough to complete the sequence — that is the structural advantage of the Labouchère.

 The Reverse Labouchère

-When to use the reverse: The Reverse Labouchère works better if you want to limit your maximum loss to a fixed amount.
-Your worst-case scenario is always the sum of your starting sequence — nothing more.
+When to use the reverse: The Reverse Labouchère limits your maximum loss to a fixed amount — the sum of your starting sequence.
+Nothing more.
+It is the safer choice for risk-averse sessions.

 Advantages & Risks